 CODE (name) P, C or Q [name of applicant; include all current lessees etc].

-Affecting a charge
+Affecting a mortgage or charge

 RP DETAILS click Cancel

-PRIME NO. number of charge
+PRIME NO. number of mortgage or charge

 Affecting a Book and No. lease with satisfactory evidence of devolution